hugros-93/chatgpt-analytics/README.md

-# llamanalytics
+# chatgpt-analytics
-Automate analytics with Llama
+Automate analytics with ChatGPT